 The road to opening day was not an easy one, with the Great Depression making it look like the fair might never be built, but thousands of small investors stepped forward to help close the financial gap.
 The fair went on to an unprecedented second season, and when the gates finally closed after the last of the 39 million visitors went home, it had achieved something quite rare among world's fairs: earning a profit.
 This collection of rare photographs, previously unpublished, highlights the major attractions of the fair and the astonishing changes made between seasons.

 My book on the Fair was released on February 2, 2015.
 It features pictures from my collection of this amazing exposition.
+Information is provided how how to order it through this site or Amazon.

 Take a look at the upcoming Fair in this brochure released before it opened.